SAP-samples/cap-local-development-workshop/exercises/01/README.md

-# Exercise 01 - SQLite, initial data and a first look at profiles
+# Exercise 01 - cds watch, SQLite, initial data and sample data

 While not really appropriate for [productive use], SQLite shines in local development environments and allows for the tightest feedback loop.
 It's no second class database system either, as you'll see; via the modern `@cap-js/sqlite` database service implementation it provides full support for all kinds of CQL constructions such as path expressions.
 And with the [command line shell for SQLite], it's easy to interact with locally and natively.
 Along with with one of CAP's great features for local development and fast boostrapping - the ability to [provide initial data] - it's a combination that's hard to beat.